-- 14.1 (A) Effective October 1, 1996, employees covered by this agreement shall have their hourly base salary increased across the board by the factor of two (2%) percent as reflected within the merit pay plan set forth in attached Appendix A. - (B) All employees shall receive a thirty dollar (\$30.00) per month longevity increase for each five (5) years served with the county, effective on their anniversary date. - (C) The effective date for any increase in pay shall be the employee's anniversary date. - (D) Employees covered by this agreement shall be paid bi-weekly.
-The normal pay date shall be Friday weekly.
+- (C) All employees shall receive a thirty dollar (\$30.00) dollar per month longevity increase for each five (5) years served with the county, effective on their anniversary date. - (D) The effective date for any increase in pay shall be the employee's anniversary date. - (E) Employees covered by this agreement shall be paid biweekly.
+The normal pay date shall be Friday.
 In the event this day falls on a holiday, the employee shall receive his check on the preceding work day.
-Payroll checks will list all payroll deductions within the capability of the computer and as deemed necessary by the Clerk.
-Deductions made for medical insurance and union dues will be programmed on a weekly basis as soon as it is practical. - 14.2 (A) When an employee is demoted to his former class during the probationary period following a promotion, his pay shall be restored to the rate in effect prior to the promotion, as though a promotion had not been granted.
+Employees shall be able to pick-up their payroll checks while on approved leave provided such checks are available.
+Payroll checks will list all payroll deductions within the capability of the computer and as deemed necessary by the Clerk. - 14.2 (A) When an employee is demoted to his former class during the probationary period following a promotion, his pay shall be restored to the rate in effect prior to the promotion, as though a promotion had not been granted.
 In the event an employee is demoted during his probationary period, he shall be eligible for any increases he normally would have received had he not been promoted. - (B) A permanent employee, when demoted for cause, shall have his rate of pay in the lower class set by the Employer.
-His adjusted rate of pay shall be no lower than his pay status in that class prior to promotion. - (C) When a transfer not involving promotion or demotion is the base pay of the transferred employee shall remain unchanged. - 14.3 The following administrative procedures shall be adhered to by the activity head in the implementation of the pay plan for employees in the bargaining unit. - (A) Entrance Salary Determination. - 1.
-Original appointment to any position shall be made at the entrance rate, and advancement from the entrance rate to maximum rate within a salary range shall be by successive steps.
-Upon recommendation of the immediate supervisor, the County Coordinator may approve initial compensation at a higher rate than the minimum rate in the range for the class when the needs of the service make such action necessary; provided that any such exception is based on the outstanding and unusual character of the employee's experience and ability over and above the qualification requirements specified for the class, or that a critical shortage of applicants exists.
-In the latter case, any incumbents receiving a lower rate shall have their rates increased to the rate established for entrance of new employees.
+His adjusted rate of pay shall be no lower than his pay status in that class prior to promotion. - (C) When a transfer not involving promotion or demotion is made from one position to another within the same Department, the base pay of the transferred employee shall remain unchanged. - (D) Employees who have been classified as Equipment Operator II's for seven (7) years or more shall be given a performance based exam to promote to Equipment Operator III.
+Employees who pass the exam will be reclassified as Equipment Operator III's.
+The performance based exam shall be given at least quarterly provided there are employees eligible to take such exam.